temporalio/samples-go/README.md

 - [**Sticky task queue for activities**](./activities-sticky-queues): Demonstrates how to create a sticky task queue to run certain activities on the same host.

+- [**Async activities invocation**](./activities-async): Demonstrates how to invoke two activities in parallel and return when both of them have completed without blocking between one activity invocation and the following one

 ### Scenario based examples

 - [**DSL Workflow**](./dsl): Demonstrates how to implement a